-One possible drawback associated with contributions to international intergovernmental organizations is their lack of accountability.
-Relative to bilateral assistance channels, the United States has little control over how or to whom intergovernmental organizations direct their resources.
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) was established to reduce or eliminate trade in products derived from endangered species.
+Products such as the elephant ivory shown here, however, continue to be illegally moved in international trade. bilateral assistance channels, the United States has little control over how or to whom intergovernmental organizations direct their resources.
 The consequence is that U.S. funds go to countries that are unfriendly or even adversarial to the United States and its policies.

 It should be recognized, however, that many international activities specific to maintenance of biological diversity, especially activities of UNEP, UNESCO-MAB, and IBPGR, operate largely within scientific channels, which tends to reduce the political overtones inherent in intergovernmental organizations.
 Also, objectivity can be enhanced in programs willing to establish protocols.
-For example, establishing criteria to determine which areas qualify for biosphere reserve status or which unique areas warrant (natural] World Heritage status provides objectivity in directing resources.
+For example, establishing criteria to determine which areas qualify for biosphere reserve status or which unique areas warrant (natural) World Heritage status provides objectivity in directing resources.

-Congress could also encourage or direct Federal agencies to assign technical personnel to international organizations or to the secretariats of the various conventions.
+Congress could also encourage or direct Federal agencies to assign technical personnel to international organization or to the secretariats of the various conventions.
 This option could be difficult to implement without legislating special allowances for agency personnel ceilings and budgets.
-Otherwise, agencies will be reluctant to assign personnel overseas in light of a shrinking Federal work force and budget.
+Otherwise, agencies will be reluctant to assign personnel overseas in light of a shrinkmg Federal work force and budget.

-Option 6.2: Continue to direct U.S. directors of multilateral development banks (MDBs) to do the following: 1) press for more specific and systematic MDB efforts to promote sound environmental and resource policies akin to the World Bank's wildland policy, z) work to make projects consistent with international and recipient country environmental policies and regulations, and 3) seek to involve recipient country environmental officials and nongovernmental organizations in project formulation processes.
+Option 6.2: Continue to direct U.S. directors of multilateral development banks (MDBs) to do the following: 1) press for more specific and systematic MDB efforts to promote sound environmental and resource policies akin to the World Bank's wildland policy, 2) work to make projects consistent with international and recipient country environmental policies and regulations, and 3) seek to involve recipient country environmental officials and nongovernmental organizations in project formulation processes.

-A significant part of all international development assistance efforts are funded by the World Bank and regional MDBs.
+A significant part of all international development assistance efforts is funded by the World Bank and regional MDBs.
 Thus, these organizations are uniquely situated to influence environmental aspects of development, including the maintenance of biological diversity.
 In fact, the MDBs' priorities and policies can be the single most important influence on the development model adopted by developing countries.
 MDB agricultural, rural development, and energy programs all have profound effects on biological resources in developing countries.

-In 1986, the World Bank promulgated a new policy on the treatment of wildlands in development projects.
+The World Bank promulgated a new policy in 1986 on the treatment of wildlands in development projects.
 The bank recognizes that although further conversion of some natural land and water areas to more intensive uses will be necessary to meet development objectives, other pristine areas may yield benefits to present and future generations if maintained in their natural state.
 These are areas that, for example, may provide important environmental services or essential habitats to endangered species.
 To prevent the loss of these wildland values, the policy specifies that the Bank will normally decline to finance projects in these areas and instead prefer projects on already converted lands.
 Conversion of less important wildlands must be justified and compensated by financing the preservation of an ecologically similar area in a national park or nature reserve, or by some other mitigative measures.
 The policy provides systematic guidance and criteria for deciding which wildlands are in need of protection, which projects may need wildland measures, and what types of wildland measures should be provided.